MenloOne/townhall/README.md

 It should open a browser to `http://localhost:3000/`

-You can obtain the deployed contracts addresses with `truffle network`:
+You can obtain the deployed contracts addresses with `yarn run truffle network`:

         Network: integration (id: 17)
           Forum: 0x84617303947304444ceb641582c024f277bbf4ff